25 Things You Should Know Before Buying Rental Property

 A short-term loan designed to allow a person to buy a property before selling their current one.

-Sometimes known as buy-to-rent, buy to let is the purchase of a property with the intention of letting to a tenant.
+Sometimes known as buy-to-rent, buy-to-let is the purchase of a property with the intention of letting to a tenant.
 It is another term for rental property.

 Capital